danielcfurr/edstan/README.md

 # edstan

 The edstan package for **R** streamlines Bayesian estimation of item response models.
-It is designed around several pre-defined [Stan](https://mc-stan.org/) models and functions that support a quick start to a Bayesian workflow.
+It is designed around several predefined [Stan](https://mc-stan.org/) models and functions that support a quick start to a Bayesian workflow.